Presidio La Bahia & The Goliad Massacre

 Establishing Presidio La Bahia

 During the 1700s, the Spaniards began building forts in Texas to protect against the encroaching French colonists.
-They discovered that the French had built a fort within their territory, called Fort Saint Louis.
+They discovered that the French had built a fort within their territory called Fort Saint Louis.
 Fortunately for the Spaniards, the Karankawa tribe had already destroyed the fort and killed most of the occupants.
-At first the Spaniards buried the remnants, but returned some years later when it was recommended that they fortify Texas.
-Unable to bring the native Karankawa tribe into a Catholic lifestyle, they moved the fort to a location on the Guadalupe River in present day Victoria County.
+At first, the Spaniards buried the remnants, but they returned some years later when it was recommended that they fortify Texas.
+Unable to bring the native Karankawa tribe into a Catholic lifestyle, they moved the fort to a location on the Guadalupe River in present-day Victoria County.
 This remained the site of the Presidio for the next 23 years.

 The San Antonio River

 The government of Spain sent Jose de Escandon to inspect South Texas, and he recommended that the Presidio La Bahia be moved further south to better protect the settlements along the Rio Grande.
 Escandon chose a location along the San Antonio River and established the Presidio at its present location in 1749.